mkaweme/open-source-contribution/react/readme.md

-# This is my Readme
+# This is my readme

-I created this folder and added my readme file in this repo.
+I created the react folder and added this readme

-This is my first open Source contribution
+This is my first open source contribution and first pull request

-Happy to contribute to open source.
+# Add your name

+Makoba Kaweme